Skip to content

 Anything with a schema is a potential lexicon target. chant doesn’t replace your cloud tooling.
 It’s a semantic layer on top of it.
 You can import existing templates, give them types, and lint them alongside everything else.

-The design supports structured agent workflows (jobs that declare tasks and environment targets), observational state (non-authoritative snapshots of deployment metadata), and agentic skills for import and drift detection.
-These extensions share a principle: chant provides context and structure, agents do the operational work.
+The design supports declarative deployment workflows (Op — phased Temporal workflows declared in *.op.ts files, run via chant run), continuous lifecycle observation (WatchOp — periodic snapshot+diff scheduled via Temporal), observational lifecycle (chant lifecycle — non-authoritative snapshots; see Drift Detection for the model), and agentic skills for import and drift detection.
+These extensions share a principle: chant provides context and structure, agents and operators do the operational work.

 Opt-in is implicit.
 If you never use operational extensions, chant is a pure synthesis compiler and nothing more.